Your Child's Checkup: 1 Month

 2. Ask questions, address any concerns, and offer advice about how your baby is:

 Feeding.
 Infants should be fed when they seem hungry.
-At this age, breastfed babies will eat about eight to twelve times in a 24-hour period.
+At this age, breastfed babies will eat about 8–12 times in a 24-hour period.
 Formula-fed infants consume about 24 ounces a day.
 Burp your baby midway through feedings and at the end.

 Peeing and pooping.
-Infants should have several wet diapers a day.
-The number of poopy diapers varies, but most breastfed babies will have three or more.
+Infants should have about 6 wet diapers a day.
+The daily number of poopy diapers varies, but most breastfed babies will have 3 or more.
 Around 6 weeks of age, breastfed babies may go several days without a bowel movement.
-Formula-fed babies have at least one bowel movement a day.
+Formula-fed babies have at least 1 bowel movement a day.
 Tell your doctor if you have any concerns about your infant's bowel movements.

 Sleeping.
-Infants this age sleep about 16 hours a day, including 4 or 5 daytime naps.
+Infants this age sleep about 14 to 17 hours a day, including several daytime naps.
 Breastfed babies may still wake often to eat at night, while bottle-fed infants may sleep for longer stretches.